cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 For doing the collision avoidance algorithm, we need to read the values of its 8 infra-red distance sensors located around its turret, and we need to actuate its two wheels.
-The way that the distance sensors are distributed around the turret and the e-puck direction are depicted in .
+The way that the distance sensors are distributed around the turret and the e-puck direction are depicted in [this figure](tutorial-4-more-about-controllers-20-minutes.md#top-view-of-the-e-puck-model-the-green-arrow-indicates-the-front-of-the-robot-the-red-lines-represent-the-directions-of-the-infrared-distance-sensors-the-string-labels-corresponds-to-the-distance-sensor-names).

 The distance sensors are modeled by 8 DistanceSensor nodes in the hierarchy of the robot.
 These nodes are referenced by their `name` fields (from "ps0" to